This post contains affiliate links. Click here to read my affiliate disclaimer policy.

 Natural preservatives can be tricky when it comes to making your own natural products at home.
 You don’t want to be cutting any corners, but you also don’t want to compromise your health by using harmful ingredients and chemicals.
 I totally get it!
+Here are some ideas for natural preservatives in homemade products.

 I used to make and even sell homemade natural beauty products of my own and all of my secret recipes are right here on this blog!
 I have found a few natural ingredients that work well in acting as a preservative to help prevent the growth of bacteria, mold, yeast and viruses.

-Natural Preservatives for Homemade Products:
+Natural Preservatives for Homemade Products

 To prevent mold in homemade beauty recipes, I have learned that vinegar works great!
 Since Bragg apple cider vinegar is also great for balancing the skin’s pH and smells better than white vinegar, I add about 1 teaspoon to beauty recipes to help prevent mold.